jarviscanada/jarvis_data_eng_ManuelDjeumen/README.md

 **Grocery Clerk, Maxi (2022)**: Helping client with their sales in the shop; organizing the products in the shop and also dealing with some of the clients issues.

-**Product Demonstrator, CDS Terrebone (2021)**: Selling and talking about various products on a day to day basis.
+**Product Demonstrator, CDS Terrebone (2021)**: Demonstrate various products in a Costco wharehouse to various customers and show them their uses.

 ## Education
-**Université de Montreal (2020-2023)**, Bachelor in computeer sciences, Lettres et sciences humaines
+**Université de Montreal (2020-2023)**, Bachelor in computer sciences, Lettres et sciences humaines
 - GPA: 2.3/4.0
 - Summer projects
 - Coding certificates done on platforms such as codecademy